MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 ---

-# Create topics from existing support content on the web
+# Create topics from existing online support content

-You can use content from existing webpages when creating a Power Virtual Agents bot.
-This is useful if you already have help or support content, such as FAQ pages or support sites.
+You can use content from existing webpages and online files when creating a Power Virtual Agents bot.
+This is useful if you already have help or support content, such as FAQ pages or support content.

-Rather than copying and pasting or manually re-creating this content, you can use AI-assisted authoring to automatically extract and insert relevant content from existing web content into your bot.
+Rather than copying and pasting or manually re-creating this content, you can use AI-assisted authoring to automatically extract and insert relevant content from existing online resources into your bot.

-The AI determines the structure and content on a webpage, isolates content blocks that pertain to a support issue or question, and then classifies them into topics.
-Lastly, the AI identifies the [**Trigger phrase** and **Message** node](authoring-create-edit-topics.md) for each topic.
+The underlying AI capability identifies the structure and content on a webpage or online file, isolates content blocks that pertain to a support issue or question, and then classifies them into topics with corresponding [**Trigger phrase** and **Message** nodes](authoring-create-edit-topics.md) for each topic.

 There are three main steps to using the feature:

-1. Use the **Suggest topics** command to extract content from FAQ or support pages.
+1. Click the **Suggest topics** option on the Topics page to extract content from FAQ or support pages or online files.
 2. Add the suggested topics to your bot.
 3. Enable the topics.